PuruVJ/summit-talk-fall2022/slides.md

 ```

 <!--
 So, this is the markup.
-Let's analyze it.
 [CLICK] First, we have an opening div, with a dynamic class.
 My experience with this is that `classes.container` gives you a string, a hashed string.
 And with that string, are styles attached as CSS.
 Basically, standard JSX.

 Something like this: [click]
 -->